 Learn how to resolve conflicting parking rules

-There is a growing number of conflicting parking rules appearing on parking signs throughout NYC.
+There is a growing number of conflicting parking rules attached to gotcha poles throughout NYC.
 The stakes are high when you’re confronted with a vacant parking space accompanied by confusing rules and white lines on the street that may prohibit parking.
 You only have 2-3 seconds to decide whether to park or not to park.
 How do you resolve the question?

 A simple system to beat a parking ticket trap

 – No and Yes on the same pole.
 When a “gotcha pole” displays more than one parking rule, always, every time remember, No wins.
 For example, if you find a no standing, anytime sign and a no standing 7A-4P sign perched on the same pole, obey the no standing anytime rule.
 No trumps Yes, always

 – No and Yes on different poles.
 When there are more than one gotcha poles on a block, and one pole in front of your car displays a rule that prohibits parking M-F 7A-4P and the second pole to the rear of your chariot prohibits parking anytime, the no parking anytime wins

 – A sign says Yes, and a safety zone says No. A safety zone beats a parking sign that permits parking.
 A safety zone trumps a parking sign.
 Never, ever park in a safety zone, even when a parking sign says Yes